hr-it-solutions/DD_J_plg_system_disable_bootstrap/README.md

 This Plugin use the following snippet to remove:

     jQuery('.hasTooltip').tooltip({"html": true,"container": "body"});

-If you know what you're doing, you can change the text in the plugin settings if it differs from your version!
+If you know what you're doing, you can change the following snipped at plugin settings if it differs from your version!

+    {"html": true,"container": "body"}

 # System requirements
 Joomla 3.5.+                                                                                <br>